Website Strategies for Content Generation 2021

 Content Marketing Technology

-And using Google as your guide and core research tool is the best thing you could ever do, since we want Google to recognise our completed article as something worthy of sending traffic too and experimenting with.
+Using Google as your guide and core research tool is the best thing you could ever do, since we want Google to recognise our completed article as something worthy of sending traffic too and experimenting with, and if there’s one way of knowing what Google wants, it’s to look at what Google delivers in the way of search results.

 Content Generation Tactics